leroy-merlin-br/mongolid-laravel/README.md

 **"PHP Fatal error: Class 'MongoDB\Client' not found in ..."**

-The `MongoDB\Client` class is contained in the [MongoDB PHP Library](https://docs.mongodb.com/php-library/master/) and requires [MongoDB driver](https://pecl.php.net/package/mongodb) for PHP.
+The `MongoDB\Client` class is contained in the [MongoDB PHP Library](https://docs.mongodb.com/php-library/master/) and it requires [MongoDB driver for PHP](https://pecl.php.net/package/mongodb).
 Here is an [installation guide](http://php.net/manual/en/mongodb.setup.php) for this driver.
 The driver is a PHP extension written in C and maintained by [MongoDB](https://mongodb.com).
 MongoLid and most other MongoDB PHP libraries utilize it in order to be fast and reliable.